-Generally, you are eligible to make contributions to a Reimbursement Account if you are an active employee who is eligible to participate in the Federal Employees Health Benefits (FEHB) Program.
+Generally, you are eligible to make contributions to a reimbursement account if you are an active employee who is eligible to participate in the Federal Employees Health Benefits (FEHB) Program.
 You do not have to be enrolled in the FEHB Program, just eligible to enroll.
-Temporary or seasonal employees are not eligible for health or dependent care reimbursement account benefits unless the employee has a temporary or permanent federal judiciary appointment (or series of appointments) of at least one year and a day.
+Temporary or seasonal employees are not eligible to enroll in a reimbursement account unless the employee has a temporary or permanent federal judiciary appointment (or series of appointments) of at least one year and a day.